Welcome to the Splunk® Software Development Kit (SDK) for Java!

 With the Splunk SDK for Java, you can use different tools and IDEs.
-Here's an example application that was created using NetBeans (we also project-level support for Eclipse and IntelliJ).
+We even have a plug-in for the Eclipse IDE that makes development even easier.
+Here's an example application that was created using NetBeans (of course, we also have project-level support for Eclipse and IntelliJ).
 This Splunk Explorer application shows the values of various settings in your local Splunk instance:

 For more examples of applications created with Splunk SDKs, see the Splunk Developer Application Gallery.

 The Splunk developer platform consists of three primary components: Splunkd, the engine; Splunk Web, the app framework that sits on top of the engine; and the Splunk SDKs that interface with the REST API and extension points.

 The Splunk SDK for Java lets you target Splunkd by making calls against the engine's REST API and accessing the various Splunkd extension points such as custom search commands, lookup functions, scripted inputs, and custom REST handlers.

 Read more about:

 To account for permissions to view apps, system files, and other entity resources by users throughout a Splunk installation, Splunk provides access to entity resources based on a namespace.
 This is similar to the app/user context that is used by the Splunk REST API when accessing resources using endpoints.